jgaa/restc-cpp/README.md

 The Jenkins setup is [here](ci/jenkins).

-I currently use my own CI infrastructure using my own hardware.
+I currently use my own CI infrastructure running on my own hardware.
 I use Jenkins on a VM with Debian Bullseye, and three slaves for Docker on Linux VM's, one slave running on a VM with Microsoft Windows 10 Pro.
 Using Docker to build with different Linux distributions gives me flexibility.
 It also immediately catches mistakes that break the build or test(s) on a specific Linux distribution or platform.

 # Blog-posts about the project:
   - [About version 0.90](https://lastviking.eu/restc_cpp_90.html)